Combat Interview (2001)

 COMBAT: What does 'classical' mean as applied to your advertisments to teach 'classical' Ving Tsun?

 VICTOR KAN: The Classical Ving Tsun meaning passed from one Sifu to another, from generation to generation without changing or modifying any of the movements, techniques and the way which time takes to learn.
 Like 'Classical Ballet', a good ballerina has to spead a lot of time and hard work learning from a good teacher in a reputable school, so that they can perform the 'Classical Swan Lake'.
-This has been going on for generations and will last forever -
+This has been going on for generations and will last forever - whilst the modern version of Swan Lake had appeared on just a few occasions and disappeared forever.

 A hand gun can do a better job than any martial art weapon, but in Kung Fu bare hand fighting is the other way round.
 The old way of learning and training is the best way.
 Simply because that in the 'old days', people relied completely on their Kung Fu skill to defend themselves and stop other people killing them!
 This meant that they had to find a good Sifu and spend a lot of time practicing very hard.
 Classical Ving Tsun is the superior system, all my students who enter any open or private 'Chi Sao' competition always win.